omribahumi-playground/python_websocket_game_controller/README.md

 * Better documentation
 * Support for multiple clients and joysticks
 * Create separate repositories for lib.websocket.WebSocketRpcHandler and lib.vjoy.*
-* Improve the HTML5 example application.
-It looks horrible right now (I'm not a top-notch designer as you can tell)
 * Write a native wrapper to be able to keep the phone awake and prevent it from changing orientation